tigeryst/osnom/README.md

 where `{participant}` and `{VIDEO_ID}` are specific to the video being processed.

+Finally, the VISOR frame mapping must be placed at `data/frame_mapping.json`.

 ### Feature Extraction

 We provide the code for extracting 2D and 3D features in `code/tracking_code/extract_feat`.
 You can run the scripts `save_feat_batch_2D.py` and `save_feat_batch_3D.py` for extracting them, using the following commands: